elena-krismer/Project_FASTQtrimmer/Report/Report.md

 Quality of single residue trimming is 20 cant be changed by user, in further approach make it optional

+- maintance of the programm, changes in phred scale, fastq file format will make the script useless
+- user friendly can be used by everyone who knows how to use a command line
+- robustness semi good extraordinary bad fastq files? -

+The main bottleneck of the program is the detection of the Phred scale.
+The quality detection is extremely sensitive around the value 75 (=K), which is a quality score of 42 on Phred 33 scale and a quality score of 11 on Phred scale 64.
+Thus the program will fail, when the quality of the read is either consistently high (on Phred scale 33) or consistently low (on Phred scale 64).
+Since the quality of the first reads is commonly the lowest we choose the quality of the 100st read (which is in a common FASTQ file still an early position) for detection.
+In further steps their could be an error handling implemented, which uses the next read in case the quality scale of the first read can not be determined.
+As an alternative, another algorithm for the phred scale determination should be considered.
+However, using the 100st position implifies that a very small FASTQ file can not be feed to the program.

+Further the algorithm relies on the uniform strucutre of a FASTQ file, any additional lines or blank lines will result in a invalid output or a premature ending of the run.

+Considering the changes in quality scales overtime, the maintance of the progam should be questioned.
+Any changes in the quality scale or the common format of the FASTQ file will make this program useless.

+The main strength of the program is the easy handling.
+For every person, who knows how to use a command line.

+Additionally, the modularization of the program allows changes(for instance only trimming or filtering of the file) without messing up the program.

 ## 8. References
 Bush, S. J. (2020).
 Read trimming has minimal effect on bacterial SNP calling accuracy. *bioRxiv.*